girishlande/QMLProjects/TextAreaButtonMenu/readme.txt

 This project shows a component which is combination of TextArea, Button and Menu.
-TextArea has icon which can extend to multiple lines.
+TextArea has gripper icon which can extend to multiple lines.
 Button internally has Menu which can be raised by clicking on button.
 On Selection of menu, we update text area text.